 Avoid adding too many steps or requesting unnecessary information to your conversion process.
 To increase the likelihood that your audience will take action, you must make it easy for them to convert.

-Your conversion process consists of the steps that your website visitors take in order to complete your conversion goal.
 Suppose your conversion objective is to encourage people to join up for email subscriptions.
 You examine your email sign-up form and discover that many visitors arrive at it but don’t fill it out.
 It might be necessary to choose a sign-up form that only asks for the most basic details, like a first name, last name, and email address.
 This is just enough data to get things going, but not so much that it becomes cumbersome.

 One of the most effective ways to make improvements to your website pages is by running tests.
 Testing allows you to track and assess the changes you make to your pages and determine whether they truly improve your conversion rate.